[BRINDLEKIN TALES – Book 3: Chapter 19r]

-I sat up and stuck my head out, told him while struggling to restrain the hounds:
+I sat up and stuck my head out, told him while struggling to restrain the quasi-dachshunds:

 “No, no I don’t, sorry!”

 “Oh, okay,” he replied while eyeing the furry quadrupeds.
 “Apologies for interrupting your peace.”
-Then off he went, back into the damp night like a specter drifting by in the fog.
+Then off he went, back into the damp night like a specter floating away in the fog.

-About an hour later, some scrappy Chicano dude asked if I’d like to buy some [insert a list here of various illegal drugs].
-I shook my head “Nah, but thanks” upon which the dogs burst from the tent, yanked the shopping cart I had thought was firmly stuck in place by a construction sign on a folding metal stand that I placed in front of of it, but the cart swayed to one side, causing it to push the sign away and start rolling down the hill and the dogs with it (because leashed to the bottom rail of the cart, near the back wheels), so I maniacally dashed through the tent flap, grabbed the cart and pulled it backwards to its original station.
+About an hour later some scrappy Chicano dude asked if I’d like to buy some [insert a list here of various illegal drugs he rolled off his tongue].
+I shook my head “nah, but thanks” upon which the dogs burst from the tent, yanked the shopping cart I thought was firmly lodged in place by a construction sign on a folding metal stand I had set in front of of it, but the cart swayed to one side, causing it to push the sign away and start rolling down the hill and the dogs with it (because leashed to the bottom rail of the cart, near the back wheels), so I maniacally dashed through the tent flap, grabbed the cart and pulled it backwards to its original station.

-There was also a tall blonde dude standing around who came outta nowhere (like everyone else I suppose), behind the tent and rattling on about the meaninglessness of life, how becoming homeless was the best thing that’s ever happened to him, since it finally put rea; purpose in his life which he never had before.
-He wore a lovely sweater depicting silver bolts of lightning on a loose knit of blue and purple.
+There was also a tall blonde dude standing around who came outta nowhere (like everyone else I suppose), behind the tent and rattling on about the meaninglessness of life, how becoming homeless was the best thing that’s ever happened to him since it finally put real purpose in his world which he never had before.
+He wore a loose-knit blue and purple sweater depicting silver bolts of lightning on the front.
+Striking!

 Neither fellow helped me with the cart and sign, dammit…and I struggled to put everything back in place with the dogs still tethered and unharmed.
-Though the Chicano ran away once the dogs and cart started chasing him, the blonde fellow remained, and was glad to engage me in badinage.
+Though the Chicano skittered off once the dogs and cart started chasing him, the blonde fellow remained, glad to engage me in badinage.

 So no, don’t even entertain the notion that this vibrant scenario will lead to a passionate tryst in my tent as you scroll down the page, dear reader.
 Perish the thought!
 Jack off now, please, get it out of your system.
-I’d NEVER invite a stranger into my abode, whatever it be for the moment, when the brindlekin are under my keep, and present.
+I’d NEVER invite a stranger into my abode, whatever it be for the moment, when I’m gurading the brindlekin.

 He amazed me with his social critique because it paralleled the very things I have issues with, and discuss now and then in my tales!

 “You remind me of a character out of Allen Ginsberg’s poem, Howl!”
 I declared as he paused for breath.
-I was thinking here of the opening stanza that starts with:
+I was thinking here of the opening stanza: